 Although you can’t reverse the damage caused by a stroke, TIA, or other forms of VaD, you may be able to avoid further injury to brain cells by lowering cardiovascular risk factors through simple lifestyle changes.

-Controlling blood pressure and cholesterol, losing weight, quitting smoking, and managing conditions such as diabetes, abnormal heart rhythm, and coronary artery disease can reduce the risk of vascular events.
+Controlling blood pressure and cholesterol, losing weight, quitting smoking, and managing conditions such as diabetes, abnormal heart rhythm, and can reduce the risk of vascular events.
 Eating well and exercising regularly also can help.